Angela-Sin/Dragon-Ballz-Z-Quiz/README.md

 ## User Interface - In-Game UI

-- **As a player, I want a clear and intuitive user interface that shows my score, lives, and level progress so that I can easily understand my current game status.**

-  -
-  -

-- **As a player, I want to be able to read credits.**
+- **As user I want this website to be responsive to my device.

-  - Include a credits screen at the end of the game.

-- **As a player, I want a menu in a game that gives me options.**
+- **As user I want to check my scores.

-  -
-  -
-  -

-- **As a player, I want to control where the character drops the projectile using keyboard/mouse inputs so that I can interact with the game.**
+- **As user I want to know if I selected the correct option.

-  -

-- **As a player, I want to experience different levels or stages in the game so that I can enjoy a sense of progression and challenge.**

-  -
-  - Transition between levels should be smooth and provide text-based feedback.
-  -

-- **As a player, I want to hear background music that complements the retro theme so that the game environment feels immersive.**
+- **As user I want to easily navigate on this website.

-  -
-  -
-  -
-  -
-  -

-- **As a player, I want to see instructions and controls at the start of the game so that I know how to play and what actions are available.**
+- **As user I want to leave feedback and send a message or ask the question.

-  - Instructions are displayed at the start of the game.
-  - Instructions should clearly describe controls and gameplay mechanics.
-  - Instructions should be easy to read and navigate.
+- **As user
+- **As user
+- **As user

 ## Our Contributions